Glory Van Scott: Early life and education

-Glory Van Scott was born on June 1, 1947 in Chicago, Illinois.
-The daughter of Dr. and Ms. Thomas Van Scott, she was raised near Greenwood, Mississippi.
-She is of African American/Choctaw and Seminole ancestry.
+Van Scott was born on June 1, 1947, in Chicago, Illinois, the daughter of Dr. and Ms. Thomas Van Scott, and was raised near Greenwood, Mississippi.
+She is of African American, Choctaw, and Seminole ancestry.

-Van Scott was a student at Oakland Elementary School and Dunbar High School, and graduated high school at Ethical Culture H.S. in New York City.
+Van Scott was a student at Oakland Elementary School, Dunbar Vocational High School, and graduated from Ethical Culture High School in New York City.
 She studied art, dance, and drama classes at The Abraham Lincoln Center, in Chicago, where she met Paul Robeson and Charity Bailey.
 Van Scott spent summers in Ethical Culture Camp in New York.

-She received a BA and MA from Goddard College and a PhD from Union Graduate School (previously known as Antioch College Union Graduate School).
+She received a BA and MA from Goddard College and a PhD from Union Graduate School, previously known as Antioch College Union Graduate School.

 Career

 Van Scott was mentored in theatre by Vinnette Justine Carroll.
-She modelled for Wilhelmina Models and was a principal dancer for the Katherine Dunham, Agnes de Mille and Talley Beatty dance companies, as well as joining American Ballet Theatre.
+She modelled for Wilhelmina Models and was a principal dancer for the Katherine Dunham, Agnes de Mille, and Talley Beatty dance companies, and joined the American Ballet Theatre.

 She appeared in the following Broadway productions: